aischlena/mlinvitrotox-tutorial/README.md

 ## B. Getting started

-TODO the SIRIUS data and the models still need to be added
+TODO the models still need to be added

 ### MLinvitroTox is a CLI